-- Hungary: introducing nationalised IVF clinics; "baby-expecting loans", written off if a couple have 3 or more children. - Italy and Greece have introduced "baby bonuses". - China: having eliminated its one or two children policy, China is encouraging companies to give incentives for child-bearing; but has yet to see a positive reaction from young women. - Russia offers bonuses for two or more children.
+- Hungary: introducing nationalised IVF clinics; "baby-expecting loans", written off if a couple have 3 or more children - Italy and Greece have introduced "baby bonuses". - China: having eliminated its one or two children policy, China is encouraging companies to give incentives for child-bearing; but has yet to see a positive reaction from young women - Russia offers bonuses for two or more children.
 In January 2020, president Vladimir Putin suggested extending the maternity capital program in the country to include births of first children.
-Furthermore, the program's financing was planned to rise each year. - In Russia, a law passed in December made discussing a childfree lifestyle and homosexuality in public illegal because it is as harmful as extremism and drug use.
+Furthermore, the program's financing was planned to rise each year. - Discussing a childfree lifestyle and homosexuality in public could soon be banned in Russia under a proposed law that claims they are as harmful as extremism and drug use.
 Draft legislation introduced to parliament alleged that "new values" were undermining Russian society and exacerbating the demographic crisis. - Anti-abortion practices are on the increase: in Poland, and in Republican states in USA following the overturning of Roe v Wade. - Overturning Roe v Wade could threaten the court's 1965 ruling in Griswold v.
 Connecticut, which established the right to privacy and legalized birth control since it was based on similar legal grounds.
-Some Republicans have already expressed opposition to Griswold, suggesting that precedent could be challenged in court next. - Addressing the increasing population of elderly and infirm, we may begin to see a rise in assisted dying policies.
+Some Republicans have already expressed opposition to Griswold, suggesting that precedent could be challenged in court next.